Fight Feeling Overwhelmed Through Your Breath

 Of course, you've heard of 'fight or flight', but have you ever heard of REST AND DIGEST?
 That's where your parasympathetic nervous system (PNS) takes the reigns away from the sympathetic nervous system (SNS) and works in harmony with it by downregulating your autonomic nervous system (ANS).

-So next time you feel the urge to respond with "I can't do one more thing"; stop and notice a few exaggerated inhales and exhales (breathe through your mouth so you can hear yourself as well).
 The next thing you will feel is calmer, and more receptive to the possibilities contained within the "maybe I can".